December 28, 2008

 The second item I mentioned that got a blank stare was this, one of my very favorite television moments of all time and one of my very favorite political slogans.
 That’s right, Kanye.
 He doesn’t.

-Incredibly, PB had never seen this.
+Incredibly, Dad had never seen this.
 Probably because he’s, um, more of a reader.

 Added